reinterpretcat/vrp/docs/src/concepts/pragmatic/routing/format.md

 In general, routing matrix has the following schema:

+- `profile` (required) is name of vehicle profile
+- `timestamp` (reserved) a date in RFC3999 for which routing info is applicable.
+Reserved for future use
 - `travelTimes` (required) is square matrix of durations in abstract time units represented via single dimensional array
 - `distances` (required) is square matrix of distances in abstract distance unit represented via single dimensional array
 - `errorCodes` (optional): must be present if there is no route between some locations.
 Non-zero value signalizes about